matheusmr13/create-micro-react-app/script.md

 ## Example application

+Show application

-Cart -> Has state Cart with itens
+- Cart -> Has state Cart with itens
-Showcase -> Add item to cart -> Has state with filter by Promotions -> List some promotions that filters itens on Showcase Design System -> Version 1 (black and white, hard corners, monospaced) | Version 2 (colorfull, rounded, comic sans)
+- Showcase -> Add item to cart -> Has state with filter by
+- Promotions -> List some promotions that filters itens on Showcase

+Design System -> Version 1 (black and white, hard corners, monospaced) | Version 2 (colorfull, rounded, comic sans)